 As part of our vibrant sports science community you learn from and work alongside internationally recognised academic researchers, including:

-You will also be taught by Dr Jason Moran and Dr Andrew Hammond, and we also bring in experts who are currently working in roles such as performance analysis, strength and conditioning coaching, who deliver practical sessions and lectures.
+You will also be taught by Dr Jason Moran and Dr Alice Harkness-Armstrong, and we also bring in experts who are currently working in roles such as performance analysis, strength and conditioning coaching, who deliver practical sessions and lectures.

 By studying within our Essex Pathways Department for your foundation year, you will have access to the facilities that the University of Essex has to offer, as well as those provided by our department to support you: